LincKim/project-management-app-frontend/README.md

 In addition, the user is able to see the list of all the projects as well as delete a project after clicking on the project to see the full information.

+- A little patience as the data is sent to the server for storage or retrieval goes a long way

 Below is a peek of the homepage:

 <img src="homepage.png" alt="homepage">